 - Segment them or inform your marketing – i.e. what’s their biggest pain point or how do they like to consume content from you.

 - Email #6: Sell.
-After you’ve built a rapport through a series of initial emails, give your new subscribers the opportunity to find out what it’s like to work with you.
+Depending on what you are selling, while you’re building a rapport through a series of initial emails, give your new subscribers the opportunity to find out what it’s like to work with you.
 You could:

 - Invite them to your signature webinar or training.